iotum/iotum-samples/README.md

    - For the Simple Meeting Sample App, an access code is required.
 The access code is the conference number found in the `Meet` dashboard.

 4. **Using the Application**:
-   - Once logged in, you're ready to explore the various features of the Iotum product suite through the Menu page.
+   - Once logged in, you're ready to explore the various features of the iotum product suite through the Menu page.

 > **Note:** For guidance on retrieving the SSO Token and Host ID via Postman, refer to the project's [Postman Documentation](https://github.com/iotum/iotum-samples/wiki/Get-SSO-Token-and-Host-ID-from-Postman).